 A child may need additional assessing from the SENCo to check their levels in reading, spelling, receptive language and nonverbal ability.
 This assessment takes place if a class teacher raises concern about their abilities in class.
 From this assessment, we can see if any additional support is needed for your child.

 We follow the Assess, Plan, Do, Review cycle for our SEND pupils using IEP (Individual Education Plans), EHATs (Early Help Assessment Tool) and Annual Reviews where needed to inform this process.

 As a school, we provide support in class through differentiating work, providing support materials and providing interventions in reading, writing, speaking and listening and maths to support and raise attainment.

-We also run interventions to support our pupils social and emotional needs these are done through a mixture of outside agency support with a Play Therapist and Counsellor and also by the Pastoral Care Mentor (PCM) Mrs Needham.
+We also run interventions to support our pupils’ social and emotional needs these are done through a mixture of outside agency support with referrals to YPAS & PSS and also by the Pastoral Care Mentor (PCM) Mrs Needham.
 The interventions are a mixture of small group interventions and individual (one to one 1:1) support.

 Mrs Baines and Mrs Needham work closely with outside agencies to provide support for children with SEND including their emotional needs, we working with Speech and Language (SaLT), Educational Psychology Service, Sensory Service, CAMHS.
-We also have support from outreach teams at Clifford Holroyde (behaviour specialists) Abbots Lea (ASD specialist School) and Bank View High School (Supporting children’s basic skills).
-In addition to this we employ a Play Therapist and Counsellor.
+We also have support from outreach teams at Springwood Heath and we consult other charities such as ADDvanced Solutions and the Isabella Trust for advice and support as needed.